 If you have been involved in a bicycle accident, it is important that you contact the authorities, collect information and seek immediate medical attention.
 It is also critical that you seek the advice and guidance of an experienced California bicycle accident lawyer who will fight for your rights and ensure that you are fairly compensated for your losses.

-The skilled California personal injury attorneys of Bisnar Chase have more than three decades of experience recovering damages for injured bicyclists and their families.
-Our success rate of nearly 96 percent is practically unprecedented in the industry.
+The skilled California personal injury attorneys of Bisnar Chase have more than four decades of experience recovering damages for injured bicyclists and their families.
+Our success rate of 96 percent is practically unprecedented in the industry.
 We have collected more than $300 Million in damages for our clients and received superior ratings from peer groups such as the American Trial Lawyers Association and Martindale-Hubbell.

 If you or a loved one has been injured in a bicycle accident due to someone else’s negligence or wrongdoing, please contact us at 800-561-4887 for a free consultation and comprehensive case evaluation.